 How To Serve Hiyashi Chuka

 Since hiyashi chuka is served cold, I recommend using a large plate or shallow bowl that’s been chilled in the freezer beforehand.
 It helps to keep the noodles cold, as well as providing enough space to mix everything together.
+Chilling the bowl is definitely optional but I think it really enhances the experience!

 Tips For The Best Hiyashi Chuka